 Before you start applying to co-op jobs, it’s helpful to think about your skills and interests.
 What are your strengths?
 What do you like doing?
 What kind of jobs or industries interest you?

 Draft a résumé

 Take a stab at writing your skills and experience down.
 Volunteer work, school clubs, and class projects can count, too!
 Clare, one of Waterloo's student ambassadors, offers tips on creating a résumé before university.

 Get a part-time job

 A great introduction to the workplace, part-time jobs can provide skills (like teamwork and time management) that are transferable across all jobs.

-Volunteering is a perfect way to learn about a possible career or gain experience in a field you’re passionate about – and it looks GREAT on a résumé.
+Volunteering is a perfect way to learn about a possible career or gain experience in a field you’re already passionate about.
+Tip: it also looks GREAT on a résumé.